PsychoOI/NINFA/README.md

 ### Marker

 * Sends markers on LSL with stream type and name set to `Marker`
-* Sends markers with same samplerate as LSL input (one marker for each LSL input sample)
+* Sends markers with the same sample rate as LSL input (one marker for each LSL input sample)
 * Default value is `0` (if no active epoch)

 ## Protocols

 * A protocol calculates a feedback value from an input window
-* To add a protocol put the Matlab file in subfolder `protocols`
+* To add a protocol,l put the Matlab file in the subfolder `protocols`
-* The `MovAvg_SS.m` example requires a NIRS device that sends at least one `HbO` channel with `μmol/L` unit and one short channel selected.
+* The `MovAvg_SS.m` example requires a NIRS device that sends at least one `HbO` channel with a `μmol/L` unit and one short channel selected.
 * The `RecordOnly.m` works with any device type and model and just records data
-* The `BanPass.m` example requires a NIRS device that sends at least one `HbO` channel with `μmol/L` unit without short channels selection.
+* The `BandPass.m` example requires a NIRS device that sends at least one `HbO` channel with a `μmol/L` unit without short channel selection.
-* The `MovAvg.m` example requires a NIRS device that sends at least one `HbO` channel with `μmol/L` unit without short channels selection.
+* The `MovAvg.m` example requires a NIRS device that sends at least one `HbO` channel with `μmol/L` unit without short channel selection.

 ## Delay and Execution Times

-* `DELAY` shows current offset in playback schedule (`where we are` vs. `where we should be`)
+* `DELAY` shows the current offset in the playback schedule (`where we are` vs `where we should be`)
 * It typically occurs if the average runtime of your protocol is larger than `1s/samplerate`

 ## Feedback Window